PapenfussLab/Genomics_nextflow_pipeline/README.md

 * bam files must be marked duplicate and indexed.
 * SM in the RG must be the same as sample_id.

-# 4. Mode of analyses
+# 4. Modes of analysis
 ## --mode matched
 Must have one normal sample per patient.
 Mutect2 tumour-normal variant calling and Facets CNV profiling will run on all *tumour* samples.